Guidelines for lawyers working with clients in the Mental Health Review Tribunal

 Principle 1: Improve your understanding of mental illness

-Guideline 1: Develop and maintain your own knowledge of types of mental illness, including symptoms, treatment and treatment effects.
+Guideline 1: Develop and maintain your own knowledge about types of mental illness, including symptoms, treatment and treatment effects

-• Develop a sound understanding of the different types of mental illness including symptoms, treatment and treatment effects through review of professional information sources.
+• Develop a sound understanding of the different types of mental illness, including symptoms, treatment and treatment effects, by reviewing professional information sources.

 Principle 2: Communicate effectively

-• Understand that mental illness fluctuates and that a client’s capacity to understand and participate in proceedings may vary from time to time.
+• Understand mental illness fluctuates and your client’s capacity to understand and participate in proceedings may vary over time.

-• Understand that capacity is time-specific, domain-specific and decision-specific.
+• Understand capacity is time-specific, domain-specific and decision-specific.

-• Be aware that clients with disabilities or impairments may need a greater degree of assistance with aspects of their matter than a person without disabilities or impairments.
+• Be aware clients with disabilities or impairments may need more assistance with their matter than people who live without a disability or impairment.
 A solicitor should act to reasonably accommodate any disability or impairment.

 • Take steps to enhance client capacity: